-Raspberry Pi is popular among the single-board super-computing enthusiasts, and is described as a small Linux-based computer on a small single board.
+Raspberry Pi Models are popular among single-board super-computing enthusiasts and is described as a small Linux-based computer on a single small board.

-Raspberry Pi 1, released in 2012, may be used with the PC monitor or Television and with your normal mouse or keyboard.
+- Raspberry Pi 1, released in 2012, may be used with the PC monitor or Television and with your standard mouse or keyboard.

-The creditcard-sized board (computer) allows you undertake basic computer functions such as playing games and videos, processing word and excel documents using Python programs and a compatible SD card.
+The credit-card-sized board (computer) allows you to undertake essential computer functions such as playing games and videos, processing word and excel documents using Python programs, and a fantastic micro-SD card.

 Raspberry Pi Model A+ was an upgrade from the very first 2012 model Raspberry Pi Model A: which was released in 2013.

 However, Pi Model A+ is an inferior form of Raspberry Pi Model B+ but it comes with a RAM of 512MB, a single USB port, is full-size but lacks Ethernet just like Pi Zero.

 - Notably, it is a very cheap Linux computer.
 The Pi Model A+ enhanced school programming learning and science project completion.

 - The significant enhancements over the Model A (that consumed 750mA) include efficient power consumption, a micro SD card socket to guard your SD card, and is compatible with an expanded GPIO header with forty pins.

 It has a 3.5mm jack, which offers an additional audio port or video out for analog gadgets.
 Further, if you love utilizing soldering iron, its GPIO (40pin extended) has a header.